firebolt-db/godocs/docs/Guides/managing-your-organization/managing-logins.md

 2. Search for the relevant login using the top search filters, or by scrolling through the logins list.
 Hover over the right-most column to make the login menu appear, then choose **Delete login**.
 {: .note}
-If the service account is linked to users, you will not be allowed to delete it.
-The service account will have to be unliked form all users before deletion.
+If the login is linked to any users, deletion will not be permitted.
+The login must be unlinked from all users before deletion.